azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Mark the check box ‘Do not auto-update AzSDK’ as checked.
 - This will help you save some time by not re-installing the AzSDK from scratch in every run.
-> **Note:** You will need to keep the above checkbox unchecked if you are running the AzSDK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent.
+> **Note:** You will need to keep the above checkbox unchecked if you are running the AzSDK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.

 [Back to top...](Readme.md#contents)